 A chargeback happens when a customer contacts their card issuer to dispute a transaction.
 The chargeback is passed through the applicable payment network to the merchant, and then your SumUp account will be charged once the chargeback is received.
 A fee of $10.00 will be applied additionally to cover the expenses incurred through the chargeback.
 Please be aware that this fee will be charged by the payments provider and is not caused by SumUp.

 The chargeback includes a “respond by” date.
 Because the payment networks only allow a limited amount of time to respond to (and dispute) a chargeback, it’s critical that you respond to SumUp’s emails within the requested timeframe.
 By responding in a timely manner, we’re able to actively support you to dispute the chargeback and to recover the charged amount from the cardholder’s bank.

 What should I do if I receive a chargeback?

 If you receive a chargeback, read our chargeback email carefully and see if you are able to provide the requested information.
 If you have any questions, you can reach our Support Team Monday - Friday between 9 am - 7 pm EST at 1-888-250-2164.

 How do I manage chargebacks?

-If a buyer contacts you with a complaint about a purchase, work with that buyer to resolve the dispute.
+If a customer contacts you with a complaint about a purchase, work with that customer to resolve the dispute.
 If you can't resolve the dispute to your mutual satisfaction, instruct the buyer how to return the merchandise.

-Once the merchandise has been returned to you, issue a refund to the same credit card used to make the purchase.
-Don't accept numbers and information that don't match and use common sense to assess the risk.
-Make sure to keep us informed as our experience might be of help to resolve the issue.
+Once the merchandise has been returned to you, issue a refund to the same card used to make the purchase.
+Don't accept numbers and information that doesn’t match the original card, and use common sense to assess the risk.
+Make sure to keep SumUp informed, as, based on our experience, our team might be able to help you assess or resolve the issue.

-You can find tips on how to prevent chargebacks here.
+You can find more tips on how to prevent chargebacks here.